-Currently enrollment in the certification program is limited to undergraduate students at Connecticut College, graduates of Connecticut College or employees or immediate family of Connecticut College employees.
+Currently enrollment in the certification program is limited to undergraduate students at Connecticut College, some graduates of Connecticut College, and employees or immediate family of Connecticut College employees.

 Q: What do I have to do to apply?

-Requirements to apply to the Connecticut College Education program:
+Requirements to apply to the Connecticut College Education program are as follows:

-- Take and satisfactorily complete EDU 223: both course and field experience
+- Take and satisfactorily complete EDU 223, both the course and field experience component

-- Get 1 Letter of Recommendation from a faculty member in your major who can speak to your content knowledge and academic disposition.
+- Submit one Letter of Recommendation from a faculty member in your major who can speak to your content knowledge and academic disposition.

 Q: If I want to be certified to teach, do I major in education?

 No, no one majors in education.
 For secondary certification, you would major in the area you want to teach in, for instance Math.
-For the elementary certification you can actually major in any area.
-While many of our elementary certification students major in Human Development, there have been several who have majored in various other areas.
+For elementary certification, you can major in any area.
+While elementary certification students often major in Human Development, many have majored in various other areas.

-Q: Can I take classes at another institution during breaks or the summer and have them count towards certification in the State of CT?
+Q: Can I take classes at another institution during breaks or the summer and have them count towards certification in the State of Connecticut?

 It depends.
 As a rule, all EDU courses need to be taken at Connecticut College.
-But any of the general requirements and some Human Development courses may be taken at other State of Connecticut-approved institutions with prior approval from the Certification Officer in the Education Department at Connecticut College.
+But any of the state's General Education requirements and some Human Development courses may be taken at other State of Connecticut-approved institutions, provided that students receive prior approval from the Connecticut College Education Department's Certification Officer.

 Q: Do AP or IB credits count towards general certification requirements?

-Generally AP and IB credits that appear on your Connecticut College transcript will meet the State requirements in those specific areas.
+AP and IB credits that appear on your Connecticut College transcript will almost always meet the State of Connecticut requirements in those specific areas.